Jango73/qt-plus/README.md

 A server that creates an *MJPEG* stream for clients, based on *CHTTPServer*.

 ### CTDMADevice
 A class that mimics the *TDMA* concept.
-But instead of devices auto-synchronizing themselves, a master device does it. <br>
+But instead of devices auto-synchronizing themselves, a master device does it.
-Can be used to transfer data from master <-> slave on a network with a single data channel. <br>
+Can be used to transfer data from master <-> slave on a network with a single data channel.
 Inherits *QIODevice* and uses a *QIODevice* instance for input and output.

 ### CPIDController